learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 ## Normality Assumption

-It is a known fact that formal normality tests always reject on the huge sample sizes we work with today.
+It is a known fact that formal normality tests always reject the huge sample sizes we work with today.
 When n (our sample size) gets large, even the smallest deviation from perfect normality will lead to a significant result.
 And as every dataset has some degree of random noise, no single dataset will be a **perfectly** normally distributed sample.

->**In applied statistics the question is not whether the data/residuals are perfectly normal, but normal enough for the assumptions to hold**.
+>**In applied statistics, the question is not whether the data/residuals are perfectly normal, but normal enough for the assumptions to hold**.

 This question is answered through visualization techniques we've seen before like qqplots, Boxplots, of more advanced statistical tests including: